korupso/OVinder/documents/sleep-reports.md

 > ## 31.07.2020
 > ### 1/5
 > I'm not quite sure what the reason was today, but I sure hope this will better again.
 > I'll change my alarm tone and possibly try to take a higher dosage of Elvanse on Monday.

+> ## 03.08.2020
+> ### 4/5
+> I woke up pretty nicely and was able to easily reach the train.

+> ## 04.08.2020
+> ### 5/5
+> I woke up without any problems and was at the train station a few minutes early.